Potato Salad (1 Cup)

 Portion Control

-Limit the amount of potato salad you consume in one sitting to help manage the spike in glucose.
+Limit the amount of potato salad you consume in one sitting to reduce the overall impact on your blood sugar levels.

 Add Vinegar